-Support to upstream strategic reflections/activities, advocacy and policy dialogue for SHD in Mauritius

-As the country faces new challenges linked to a new economic and social transition in a more globalized international environment, UNDP will assist the Government and other national partners (civil society, private sector) by fostering a national dialogue on key policy issues (competitiveness, governance, employment), by reinforcing national capacities in international partners negotiations with (firms, institutions); and by gearing Mauritius to meet international norms and best-practice standards.
+Support to upstream strategic reflections/activities, advocacy and policy dialogue for SHD in Mauritius national dialogue on key policy issues (competitiveness, governance, employment), by reinforcing national capacities in negotiations with international partners (firms, institutions); and by gearing Mauritius to meet international norms and best-practices standards.
 The high level of technical assistance from UNDP will entail the capacity-building of the national counterpart through appropriate transfer of knowledge, and the strengthening of government capacity to increase private-sector investment flows.
 The publication of the national human development report (NHDR) will help to promote national dialogue involving all stakeholders on critical development issues.
 The new programming period will reconsider the framework in which the NHDR is elaborated to guarantee its regular publication on a sustainable basis.